 A short, 5-10 minute routine can transform your family organization… and your family!

 During this brief, weekly meeting, we: review schedules for the next two weeks, review school papers we missed during the week, select lunches and dinners on the menu board, and do Payday for our allowance system.

 I can still hear my father now, frustrated at our constant, last-minute requests…

 “Why can’t you kids learn to plan ahead!?”

-After working with students for 20+ years, I’ve come to appreciate that humans are not naturally programmed to plan ahead.
-We are born with an “in-the-moment” mentality.
-That mindset won’t change until someone teaches us how to plan ahead.
+After working with students for 20+ years, I’ve come to appreciate that humans are NOT naturally programmed to plan ahead.
+We are born with an “in-the-moment” mindset that doesn’t change… unless someone teaches us how to plan ahead!
 Or, until something happens that results in deep consequences.
-(And even consequences aren’t always enough to help people see the value of planning ahead.)
+(And even then, consequences aren’t always enough to help people see the value of planning ahead.)